What Is The Most Effective Mass-Building Triceps Workout?

 This is a very popular exercise that many people use and swear by.
 I find this exercise alright, but it's just a good exercise to keep in mind.

 It can be done standing up, sitting on a bench or even lying down.
 It can be done with barbells, EZ bars, and dumbbells.

-Another reason why these exercises are so good are because they hit all three heads of the tricep, so having a variation of this exercise will ensure that your tricep develops properly.
+Another reason why these exercises are so good are because they hit all three heads of the triceps, so having a variation of this exercise will ensure that your triceps develops properly.